-The test card has several "applications" programmed onto it that let you test different card types, currencies, and verification methods (for example, PIN, signature, contactless).
+The test card has several "applications" programmed onto it that each simulate a card with a specific brand, language, country, currency, and Cardholder Verification Method (CVM) (for example, PIN, signature, contactless).
 You can also use these applications to simulate the terminal UI in a different language.

-- To test different Cardholder Verification Methods (CVM), use different combinations of transaction amount and currency with a test card application.
+- To test different Cardholder Verification Methods (CVM), use different combinations of transaction amount and currency.

-- To test the responses you can receive from acquirers, use the last three digits of the transaction amount.
+- To test declined payments, use the last three digits of the transaction amount.

 You can view the details of test payments, including the result, in your test Customer Area under Transactions > Payments.